SysPoe/TRAX/README.md

 ## Limitations

 - For the Redcliffe and Springfield lines (from Petrie and from Darra respectively), as well as between Robina and Varsity Lakes, official sectional running times are not available and have been manually estimated using timetables, so passing stop times may not be entirely accurate.
+- Not all GTFS data is implemented, so you may need to manually access GTFS by importing the `gtfs` module directly for some use cases.
+This project uses node-gtfs ([gh](https://github.com/blinktaginc/node-gtfs); [npm](https://www.npmjs.com/package/gtfs)) under the hood.

 ## Getting Started